 Blockchain-based digital currencies could revolutionize the financial industry.
-Cryptocurrencies like Bitcoin reverse the traditional modes of transactions between individuals and organizations.
+Cryptocurrencies like bitcoin reverse the traditional modes of transactions between individuals and organizations.

 If adopted as an alternative to fiat, they can reduce transaction costs and eliminate the need for intermediaries.
 This will in turn minimize counterparty risks and stabilize the price.
 A digital fiat like the dollar, for instance, could democratize the monetary systems and broaden access to the banking system.

-The impact of digital currency will, however, vary given the available multiple design models.
+The impact of digital currency will however vary given the available multiple design models.
 While some will only result in the average improvement of the existing system, others would be entirely disruptive in nature.
 This would mean varying effects on commerce and modes of transaction.

-The design model of a digital currency and its influence in the society determine its value and governance structure risks.
+The design model of a digital currency and its influence in the society determines its value and governance structure risks.
 For instance, there could be liquidity risks if a crypto design didn’t include ways to mint fresh coins when the maximum cap is reached.

 If a major world central bank, country, or group of companies launches a digital currency, it may trigger positive responses from others.
 Although there isn’t yet a one-size-fit-all solution, both governments and private bodies should start now to plan for the future of finance.

-Gone are those days when digital currencies like Bitcoin are seen as illegal transactions.
-In the recent past, Major tech giants and e-commerce giants like Facebook and Amazon have announced their plans to develop digital currencies.
+Gone are those days when digital currencies like bitcoin are seen as illegal transactions.
+In the recent past, major tech giants and e-commerce giants like Facebook and Amazon have announced their plans to develop digital currencies.

 National governments and central banks are also considering the digital currency option.
 Central banks of China, Sweden, Canada and more have plans to adopt the digital versions of their fiat currencies.
 These recent moves indicate a bright future for digital currencies.

-The rising interest in digital currencies is due to the ability of digital currencies proffer solutions to some issues with fiat currencies.
+The rising interest in digital currencies is due to the ability of digital currencies to proffer solutions to some issues with fiat currencies.
 For instance,

 - Clearance of fiat payments can take days as a result of the complex domestic and international transaction settlement processes.